 As the pace of development increases, there is a pressing need for more information on the health and biodiversity status of our aquatic environments.
-To acquire this knowledge, monitoring of species and populations is essential to obtain reliable distribution patterns in space and time.
 However, field sampling, especially in remote locations in northern Australia, is expensive and poses many resourcing, safety and logistical challenges.
 This has limited our knowledge of aquatic biodiversity in such areas.

 Environmental DNA (eDNA) is an efficient, non-invasive and easy-to-standardise sampling approach, with field sampling that can easily be conducted by non-scientists.
-Coupled with sensitive, cost-efficient and ever-advancing DNA sequencing technology, it has transformed environmental science.
-Whether using the single-species (species-specific) or community level (universal) approach, eDNA techniques have a wide range of applications from biodiversity monitoring, early detection of invasive species, to animal diet assessment.
+Essentially, we can collect a sample of water and analyse it for the gene sequences of the animal and plant species present in that water sample.
+This approach is transforming environmental science.
+Whether using the single-species (species-specific) or community level (all species) approach, eDNA techniques have a wide range of applications from biodiversity monitoring, early detection of invasive species, to animal diet assessment.
 These techniques can be used for a wide variety of taxonomic groups such as bacteria, viruses, fungi, plants, crustaceans, molluscs, invertebrates, fish, amphibians, birds and mammals.

 TropWATER is leading a large-scale research programme that aims to develop rapid and cost-effective eDNA technology to identify and monitor northern Australian aquatic species.
 The eDNA technology is revolutionising how we investigate life underwater and the TropWATER team are experts in using eDNA-based approaches for improving our understanding of freshwater biodiversity, as well as applying it in practical monitoring and species assessment.
 We are currently applying eDNA techniques to estimate the presence and distribution of aquatic invasive species (tilapia, climbing perch, cane toads, cabomba), rare and endangered species (sawfish, frogs, turtles), and to determine the potential effects of fish passage barriers on barramundi movements.
 Our eDNA techniques can also be applied in the marine environment and for the detection of terrestrial species such as birds and mammals.